atebitftw/zart/README.md

 ### Zart CLI Player
 The CLI Player is a full-featured terminal player.

+The CLI Player is open source.
+You can find the project here: [Zart CLI Player On Github](https://github.com/atebitftw/zart_cli).

 If you have the Flutter or Dart SDK installed, you can install the CLI player using the following command:

 ```bash